-The District has prepared a FOIA request form, which is available on the district webpage or in the Board of Education office.
-This form should be used to submit FOIA requests.
+The District has prepared a FOIA request form, which is available through Mr. Hopkins' office and may be used to submit requests.
 If that form is not used, the following is recommended when making a request:

-• Specify with as much detail as possible the records you wish to inspect and/or receive copies of.
-For example, if applicable, please include the time period involved and the department where the documents may be located.

-• Include your mailing address and daytime phone number, as well as an e-mail address and fax number, if applicable.
+- Please specify with as much detail as possible the records you wish to inspect and/or receive copies of.
+For example, if applicable, please include the time period involved and the department where the documents may be located, if you know it. - Please include your mailing address and daytime phone number, as well as an e-mail address and fax number, if applicable.